Local Development Plan (LDP2)

 The Scheme and the Statement of Decisions were considered by the Economy and Resources Committee on November 24th 2020 and the Scheme was approved for adoption.
 Notice of the Schemes adoption was published in local newspapers on January 15th 2021.

-If you are interested in becoming a self-builder for this site please contact us at LDP@dumgal.gov.uk and we shall add you to our SPZ Self-Build Register.
+If you are interested in self-build please contact us at LDP@dumgal.gov.uk and we shall add you to our Self Build Register.
 Further information and updates of the scheme will be provided on this webpage.

 Indicative Regional Spatial Strategy